 Not all of the live TV streaming services on the market today offer a TLC live stream, so not all of them are reasonable answers to the dilemma in our headline (how to watch TLC without cable, in case you forgot already).
 But some of them will suit our purposes just fine.
 And, as it happens, we’ve collected the services that will fit the bill and listed them out for you below, along with the links you’ll need to sign up for their free trial offers.
 Here’s how to watch TLC without cable.

-Philo is another great way to watch TLC without cable online.
+Philo is a great way to watch TLC without cable online.
 Philo is a skinny bundle service that is still growing and improving, but it has already won its fair share of fans on the mainstream skinny bundle market.
 That’s thanks in no small part to Philo’s prices, which are really quite low.
 As of this writing, Philo offers one skinny bundle for $16 per month and a second bundle option for just $20 per month.
 Either one of those two bundles will net you your TLC live stream, so feel free to take your pick.
-You can try out Philo for free by taking advantage of the service’s free trial offer: it last one week, and you can sign up for it using the link right below this section.
+You can try out Philo for free by taking advantage of the service’s free trial offer: it lasts one week, and you can sign up for it using the link right below this section.

 PlayStation Vue started its life on the Sony game console that shares its name, but that’s ancient history (well, in tech terms, anyway).
 Nowadays PlayStation Vue is everywhere, and is – like its competition – available on just about any device you might hope to use for streaming.
 As for what you’ll be streaming when you fire up PlayStation Vue, that depends to some extent on which bundle you choose.
-PlayStation Vue offers a selection of bundles that range in size and price point up from the smallest and cheapest option, which is the $39.99/month “Access” bundle.
+PlayStation Vue offers a selection of bundles that range in size and price point up from the smallest and cheapest option, which is the $44.99/month “Access” bundle.
 You can check out PlayStation Vue for free by taking advantage of the service’s free trial, which runs for five days (a little less than the seven that you might be used to from its competitors).

 Want to watch TLC without cable?
 YouTube TV is one great way to do so.
 Google’s version of the skinny bundle is a joy to use, and its smooth streaming and superior user interface help it rank among the very best of the skinny bundles despite its relative youth.
 As of this writing, YouTube TV is still in the midst of a regional rollout.
 That means its not yet available in every market.
 If it’s available in yours, though, you should make a point of taking advantage of the service’s week-long free trial.
 It’s a heck of a service already, and it’s still growing and improving.
 You can watch TLC without cable by signing up for YouTube TV’s base package, which costs $40 per month.